 As we do in many cities, we like to get the background early in our visit.
 A tour of the Kenosha History Center offered us a view of how the city developed.
 Getting a personalized tour by the executive director certainly helped us get a better grasp of some changes that have occurred over the years.
 Little did we know, but Kenosha was a major player in the automotive industry for decades.
 Armed with a better understanding of the city, our escape to Kenosha was rolling along.
 (You can learn more Kenosha history here.)

 Lighting the Way

 No matter how many times we see Lake Michigan, its size never fails to impress us.
-The use of lighthouses along the shoreline are an obvious choice, especially in a city that was a major port.
-A visit to the Southport Light Station Museum shed light on the history of Kenosha Harbor.
-While the landscape has changed since the early days, there is still a lot of fascination surrounding this 150 year old structure.
+The use of lighthouses along the shoreline is an obvious choice, especially in a city that was a major port.
+A visit to the Southport Light Station Museum sheds light on the history of Kenosha Harbor.
+While the landscape has changed since the early days, there is still a lot of fascination surrounding this 150-year-old structure.
 (You can read more here.)

 Playing on the Perimeter

 While the majority of our visit was focused on downtown Kenosha, we did make a stop a little farther out.
 Located on the edge of the city, the Jelly Belly Distribution Center makes for a sweet stop.
 Whether you want to tour the facility or just visit their in-house store, there is something here for everyone.
 We went all in and took a train ride that departs Jelly Belly Junction at regular intervals.
 After completing the ride, we were rewarded with a bag of yummy treats.
 (You can see more pics from this sweet stop here.)